From Richard P John

 Richard's compositional output consists of solo, vocal, ensemble and choral music.
 His music is published at SheetMusicPlus.com and by Canasg, and Lassus Publications.

-He has scored the soundtrack to three independent films, the latest of which (La Vie de Guy Lacelle), was shown at the Banff Film Festival in Alberta, Canada.
+He has scored the soundtrack to three independent films, one of which (La Vie de Guy Lacelle), was shown at the Banff Film Festival in Alberta, Canada.